Macon County, Illinois

 Macon County is a county located in the U.S. state of Illinois.
-According to the 2010 United States Census, it had a population of 110,768.
-Its county seat is Decatur.
+According to the 2020 United States census, it had a population of 103,998.
+Its county seat and most populous city is Decatur.

 Macon County comprises the Decatur, IL Metropolitan Statistical Area.

 History

 Macon County was formed on January 19, 1829, out of Shelby County.
 It was named for Nathaniel Macon, a Colonel in the Revolutionary War.
 Macon later served as senator from North Carolina until his resignation in 1828.
 In 1830, future US President Abraham Lincoln and his family moved to Macon County.

 Geography

 According to the US Census Bureau, the county has a total area of 586 sqmi, of which 581 sqmi is land and 5.2 sqmi (0.9%) is water.

 Macon County is primarily flat, as is most of the state and all of the surrounding counties, the result of geological activity during the Pleistocene epoch.
 During the Illinoian Stage of the Pleistocene, the Laurentide Ice Sheet covered about 85 percent of Illinois, including the Macon County area.
 The subsequent thaw of the region and retreat of the ice sheet left central Illinois with its present characteristic flat topography.

 Because of its central location, Macon County is often referred to as "The Heart of Illinois."